Complete the wiring

 - 1 Raspberry Pi Power Supply

-- 1 Sangaboard - If you cannot get a Sangaboard try building compatible arduino nano circuit
+- 1 Sangaboard - If you cannot get a Sangaboard, you can put together workaround motor electronics instead.

 Step 1: Connect the Raspberry Pi

-- Take the Pi stand you printed earlier and push the Raspberry Pi into place so the connectors show through the holes.
+- Take the electronics drawer you printed earlier and push the Raspberry Pi into place so the connectors show through the holes.

 - Secure the Raspberry Pi in place with two self tapping screws